Chapter 89: The Trap

 It was worse.

-An ice spider, gigantic, with legs sharp as blades and multiple blue eyes.
+A giant ice spider, legs sharp as blades and multiple blue eyes.
 Its body was a dome of living ice.
 Its breath, frost.

-It violently cast a frozen web.
-Drogon dodged it, but in the forced movement turned wrong.
-A second web caught his left wing, adhering like burning crystal.
+It hurled a frozen web violently.
+Drogon dodged, but the forced movement threw him off.
+A second web hit his left wing, clinging like burning crystal.
 The dragon roared, unbalanced.

-Drogon tried to rise, but an ice spear, thrown from the ground, hit his rear thigh.
+Drogon tried to rise, but a spear of ice, launched from the ground, struck his hind leg.
 It was too much.

-The dragon let out a roar of pain so heartbreaking and powerful that it resonated throughout King's Landing.
-The sound pierced the ruins, the underground tunnels, reached the bay where the ship was, and echoed against the distant mountains like the lament of an ancient beast mortally wounded.
+The dragon let out a roar of pain so raw and powerful it echoed through all of King’s Landing.
+The sound passed through the ruins, the underground tunnels, reached the bay where the ship waited, and resounded against distant mountains like the cry of an ancient beast wounded to death.

-The monster fell into a dive.
-Wings closed.
-Fire went out.
-The city became a blur as they descended.
-Jon embraced Daenerys tightly, knowing there was nothing they could do but endure the impact.
+The beast plummeted.
+Wings folded.
+Fire gone.
+The city blurred as they fell.
+Jon held Daenerys tightly, knowing there was nothing they could do but brace for impact.

-The dragon crashed against the remains of the Red Keep.
-The explosion of debris and fire rumbled throughout the city.
-Fragments of stone and metal flew.
+The dragon crashed into the remains of the Red Keep.
+The explosion of rubble and fire shook the entire city.
+Stone and metal fragments flew.
 Columns collapsed.
-Snow was stained with ash.
+Snow turned to ash.

-The plan depended on Drogon flying them out before detonation.
-Now... they were trapped.
+The plan depended on Drogon flying them out before the detonation.
+Now

-Underground, among shadows and wet stones, Arya heard the roar.
+Underground, among shadows and damp stones, Arya heard the roar.

 It wasn’t a call.